bitchain/bitcoin-api/README.md

 ### POST

 #### `/wallets/create`: Create a new Wallet
-> ##### Private Key is a secret number that allows bitcoins to be spent, so be careful when handling it!
+- `privateKey` is a secret number that allows bitcoins to be spent, so be careful when handling it!

 <details>
 <summary>Response example</summary>